gustavodiasag/notebox/NOTES.md

 ## Prepared Statement

-In database management systems, a prepared statement is a feature where ethe database pre-compiles SQL code and stores the results, separating it from data.
+In database management systems, a prepared statement is a feature where the database pre-compiles SQL code and stores the results, separating it from data.

 Benefits: